CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 #### Level Offsets

-In the content and metadata objects, a level offset and a default value can be specified to implicitly apply the default value to each tile in all levels before the specified level offset.
+In the content and metadata objects, a level offset and a default value can be specified to apply the default value to each tile in all levels before the specified level offset.

 #### Level Offset Fill